brianholland99/main_system_install/initial.md

 Boot system from the USB ISO and then follow the steps below:

+1. Welcome screen -> English

+   ==> Select 'Install Ubuntu'.

-1. Keyboard Layout -> English (US) / English (US)
+2. Keyboard Layout -> English (US) / English (US)

-   ==> [enter]
+   ==> Select 'Continue'

-2. Updates and other software -> Normal installation / Download updates while installing Ubuntu are enabled
+3. Updates and other software -> Normal installation / Download updates while installing Ubuntu are enabled.

-   ==> Enable "Install third-party software for graphics and Wi-Fi hardware and addtional media formats" then hit [enter]
+   ==> Enable "Install third-party software for graphics and Wi-Fi hardware and addtional media formats" then select 'Continue'.

-3. Some option will be default based on what OS's are there.
+4. Installation type -> Some option will be default based on what OS's are there.
    One of these options may have worked and left 2nd disk as is and mounted on same points after they had been set up previously.
-Chose the option that appeared to give me control.
+I chose the option that appeared to give me control.
    The one that included LVM may have done the right thing, but this worked for me.
 I wasn't going to chance it and then have to restore 2nd disk from backups.

-   ==> Select "Something Else" and hit [enter]

-4. Partitioning method: [I have two disks so set up the following:]
+   ==> Select 'Something Else' then select 'Continue'.

+5. Installation type (sub menu) ->

    1. Disk 1 - 120 GB SSD
       1. 2 GB primary ext4 /boot (bootable) - format
       2. 118 GB logical ext4 / - format
    2. Disk 2 - 2 TB
       1. LVM VG ubuntu 500 GB - set to ext4 /home -
          format - first time.
 Varies after that.
          To get a clean home directory, they can be copied to /m and choosing to format /home.
          That allows comparing to see differences in default configuration and also the
          ability to restore data files.
       2. LVM VG ubuntu 1500 GB - set to ext4 /m -
          format (first time - keep date for reinstalls)
    3. Device for boot loader installation - /dev/sda

-   ==> Click "Install Now"
+   ==> Click 'Install Now'.

 5. Write the changes to disks?

-   ==> Click "Continue"
+   ==> Select 'Continue'.

 6. Where are you?
 New York

-   ==> Click "Continue"
+   ==> Select 'Continue'.

 7. Your name: ==> Brian Holland
    Your computer's name: ==> bhdesk